-- (A.) Permitted Height, Uses, Encroachments, and Resiliency.

-- (1.)
-Building Heights

-- is limited to thirty (30')

-feet.
-Building heights shall

-be measured as the vertical

-distance from the mean

-elevation of the finished

-grade to a point

-representing the midpoint

-of the peak and eave

-heights.
+- (A.) Permitted Height, Uses, Encroachments, and Resiliency. - (1.)
+Building Heights - (a.)
+Principal Building height is limited to thirty (30') feet.
+Building heights shall be measured as the vertical distance from the mean elevation of the finished grade to a point representing the midpoint of the peak and eave heights.
 (Amended November 22, 2021)